Ascend vs Harness

 Does it have a free plan?

-Yes, Ascend has a free plan for individuals.
+Yes, Ascend provides a free plan suitable for individuals and small projects.

 What integrations does it support?